abaplint/abaplint-sci-server/docs/azure.md

-## Deployment with Azure Container Instance
+## Deployment on Azure Container Instance

 The deployment of an abaplint server can be automated by using a Github action which will deploy the docker image on an Azure container instance.